Jieiku/AardwolfMudlet/README.md

 drag the GUI elements around to resize it the way you want (RIGHT MOUSE BUTTON!), then type guisave

+you may also notice the command separator does not work as you may expect, by default it is configured as ;; you can change it to a single semicolon ; in the options, goto options > preferences > input line.

 Notes
 =====